Hamilton Fish

-Early life, education, and career
+Early life and education

-Hamilton Fish was born on August 3, 1808, at what is now known as the Hamilton Fish House in Greenwich Village, New York City, to Nicholas Fish and Elizabeth Stuyvesant (a daughter of Peter Stuyvesant and direct descendant of New Amsterdam's Director-General Peter Stuyvesant).
-He was named after his parents' friend Alexander Hamilton.
+Fish was born on August 3, 1808, in what is the present-day Hamilton Fish House in Greenwich Village in New York City, to Nicholas Fish and Elizabeth Stuyvesant, a daughter of Peter Stuyvesant and direct descendant of New Amsterdam's Director-General Peter Stuyvesant.
+He was named after his parents' friend Alexander Hamilton, a Founding Father and the nation's first U.S. Secretary of the Treasury under George Washington.
 Nicholas Fish (1758–1833) was a leading Federalist politician and notable figure of the American Revolutionary War.
-Colonel Fish was active in the Yorktown Campaign that resulted in the surrender of Lord Cornwallis.
+Colonel Fish was active in the Yorktown Campaign, which featured the final battles of the American Revolutionary War and led to the surrender of Lord Cornwallis and American independence.
 Peter Stuyvesant was a prominent founder of New York, then a Dutch Colony, and his family owned much property in Manhattan.

-Fish received his primary education at the private school of M. Bancel.
+Fish received his primary education at M. Bancel, a private school.
 In 1827, Fish graduated from Columbia College, having obtained high honors.
 At Columbia, Fish became fluent in French, a language that would later help him as U.S. Secretary of State.
 After his graduation, Fish studied law for three years in the law office of Peter A. Jay, served as president of the Philolexian Society, and was admitted to the New York bar in 1830, practicing briefly with William Beach Lawrence.
 Influenced politically by his father, Fish aligned himself to the Whig Party.
 He served as commissioner of deeds for the city and county of New York from 1831 through 1833, and was an unsuccessful Whig candidate for New York State Assembly in 1834.

-Marriage and family

-On December 15, 1836, Hamilton Fish married Julia Kean (a descendant of a New Yorker who was a New Jersey governor, William Livingston).
-The couple's lengthy married life was described as happy and Mrs. Fish was known for her "sagacity and judgement."
+On December 15, 1836, Fish married Julia Kean, a sister of Col. John Kean, both descendants of William Livingston, a New Yorker who went on to become New Jersey's first governor.
+The couple's lengthy married life was described as happy, and Mrs. Fish was known for her "sagacity and judgement."
 The couple had three sons and five daughters.
-Hamilton Fish had multiple notable descendants and relatives.